-Ann Cook is entering her sixth season with the Nittany Lions after helping guide them to their first-ever NCAA National Championship appearance and 15th-straight Big Ten title, a women's athletic record in the conference.
-This will also be the sixth season Cook will be coaching under former teammate and friend Erica Walsh.
-The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together as they led the squad to four consecutive Big Ten titles.
+Ann Cook is entering her seventh season with the Nittany Lions after helping guide them to their first-ever NCAA National Championship appearance and 15th-straight Big Ten title.
+This will also be the seventh season that Cook will be coaching under former teammate and friend Erica Walsh.
+The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together as they have led the squad to six consecutive Big Ten titles.

-For the sixth consecutive year, Cook traveled to Nicaragua with an organization called Soccer Without Borders, bringing along a few Nittany Lions in the process to help out.
+For the seventh consecutive year, Cook traveled to Nicaragua with an organization called Soccer Without Borders, bringing along former Nittany Lion and current Nebraska Assistant Coach Bri Garcia to help out.
 The organization focuses on using soccer as a tool for youth development around the world.
-The Nittany Lion players helped collect numerous pairs of shoes prior to Cook's departure and accounted for about 50 young girls in Nicaragua getting new shoes and a new appreciation for soccer.
+The exchange team coached nearly 800 girls, trained more than 45 coaches and played two friendly matches against the Nicaraguan Women's National Team.

 Prior to PSU, Cook was an assistant coach at Nebraska for two seasons.
 Cook was responsible for numerous tasks while at Nebraska including individual and team training, recruiting, video analysis and scheduling.
 She also worked closely as the staff's liaison to the Huskers' athletic support staff.

 During her tenure at Missouri State from 2004-05, she handled training, recruiting and team travel duties as well as supervising the strength and conditioning program.
 The head coach at Drury University from 1999-2000, her squad ranked No. 5 in the NCAA Division-II poll among new programs in 1999.